nyan-left/three-pinata/README.md

 # three-pinata

+## Fork Information

+This repository is a fork of [three-pinata](https://github.com/dgreenheck/three-pinata).
+The reason for this fork is to decouple the physics engine from the original project and publish it on npm for easier integration into other projects.

+## three-pinata

 Three.js library for fracturing and slicing non-convex meshes in real time.

 This is a Typescript port of the [OpenFracture](https://github.com/dgreenheck/OpenFracture) library I wrote for Unity several years ago.

 The demo app utilizes [Rapier](https://www.rapier.rs/docs/user_guides/javascript/getting_started_js) for the collision detection and physics.

-## Fork Information

-This repository is a fork of [three-pinata](https://github.com/dgreenheck/three-pinata).
-The reason for this fork is to decouple the physics engine from the original project and publish it on npm for easier integration into other projects.

 # Live Demo